GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_FMU.md

 	1. An XML file describing the data exchange interfaces
 	2. Binary version of the model with callable FMI-defined functions that simulate the model.

 FMI effectively defines another means of performing a co-simulation using FMUs and the HELICS team has created a means by which these FMUs can join a HELICS-based co-simulation.
+To integrate the FMU into the example, HELICS-FMI acts as a bridge that is able to execute the "SimpleBattery.fmu" FMU.
+HELICS-FMI takes care of executing the FMU using the inputs from the rest of the co-simulation and providing the outputs on its behalf.

 ## HELICS components